Bofner/Castlevania-The-Adventure-ReBalance-ROM-Hack/README.md

 FLIPS: https://www.romhacking.net/utilities/1040/

-NOTE: A ROM file for the Game Boy game Castlevania - The Adventure is required to install this patch, and is NOT contained within this repository.
+NOTE: A ROM file for the Game Boy game titled: "Castlevania - The Adventure (USA).gb" is required to install this patch, and is NOT contained within this repository.
-The specific ROM you're looking for will be titled:

-Castlevania - The Adventure (USA).gb